Welcome to a great neighborhood!

 Renting

 Search for available rentals online.
-Be sure to check out postings on Craigslist.
-Take the time to ask important questions before you sign a lease or choose a roommate.
+Be sure to check out postings on sites like Craigslist, or Facebook Marketplace.
+Don’t forget to ask important questions or, if you can, take the time to view the location before you sign a lease or choose a roommate.

 Learn about your rights and legal obligations as a renter using the Off-Campus Housing Guide.